 Our quotations typically make assumptions about what will be received before it is actually received, and therefore we rely upon our customer's assurances about the quality and condition of what we are to receive.
 Our customers are therefore responsible for any errors or omissions in conveying accurate information to us used in any quotation and explicitly authorize us to spend the time on any remedial action in determining the actual state of affairs at their expense.
 We reserve the right to update our quotations for a reasonable period following receipt of items or following discovery of problems during work to provide the necessary time to examine and evaluate the accuracy of and make update to our quote or estimate.
 However, it is explicitly recognized that some issues may remain hidden.
 When we recognize this risk and articulate it to our customers, the upper bound of the hidden risk is the valuation of the quotation or estimate without regard to any other dollar or time figure cited.

-In many cases, we require a deposit (prepayment); any such deposit for non-service work or subcontracted service work is nonrefundable.
+Whether an engine or other item, unless explicitly arranged in advance, we require (at our option) a deposit (prepayment) to begin work, the size of which is generally to cover out-of-pocket expenditures on our part; the portions of any such deposit which are for parts, for non-service work or for subcontracted service work are nonrefundable.
 Also nonrefundable are funds provided for service work which has been completed.
-In the case of a deposit to hold an item we're selling to prevent us from selling to anyone else, we will state the term in our agreement to accept it, or, in the case that we do not, the default of 30 days (as provided by CA law) applies.
+In the instance of funds for service work that is in-progress, this too is non-refundable.
+In the case of a deposit to hold an item we're selling to prevent us from selling to anyone else, we will state the terms in our agreement to accept it, or, in the case that we do not, the default of 30 days (as provided by CA law) applies.
 In the case of "packaged" services, such as engine assembly or dynamometer runs, the deposit becomes nonrefundable when any portion of the packaged service begins.
 In the case of deposits that are made to execute an outright purchase from us made in multiple installments, deposits are deemed defaulted if the purchase is not completed within 30 days as provided by California law unless otherwise arranged, in writing.

 We only accept the following forms of payment, and only under the following terms: